Hollyhill Hummingbird Farm has Tours!

-Looking through our pictures and reading our text may be helpful, but walking around our Farm, freely asking questions and actually getting your hands on things is another thing all together.
-Your tour will last between a half hour and a full hour, depending on how many questions you ask and how long you want to talk about particular parts of the farm.
-As an educational bonus; you and your group will be invited to take part in a seasonally based farm activity.
+As an educational bonus; you and your group can be invited to take part in a seasonally based farm activity, just let us know.
 For example, here are some kids who came with an Engineer from Tesla Motors helping out by planting seeds:

 To skip past the Tour Highlights and find out how to schedule your visit, click here

 Each Chicken was held, one at a time, everyday from her first day of life, until she was two weeks old.
 Then they were held weekly for health inspections until 6 months of age.
-All this holding helped move them out of their bedding for cleaning, but it also bonded them with humans.
-We occasionally had kids help us move the chickens, furthering their bond with all sizes of humans.
+All this holding bonded them with humans.
 Our chickens don’t mind kids or adults holding them, and this is a fun part of the tour!

 Our Biodynamic Veggie Garden:

-The chicken manure is caught using local straw.
-The straw is then composted next to the coop along with excess spent grain from the Home Brewery.
-This is the food for our veggie garden.
 Good farmers grow good vegetables.
 Great farmers grow great soil!
+At our Farm, the chicken manure is caught using local straw.
+The straw is then composted next to the coop along with excess spent grain from the Farm’s Craft Brewery.
+This is the food for our veggie garden.

 Besides learning our methods of soil improvement you will see how we pair up companion plants to fight pests.
 For instance: If you plant members of the allium family (onions, garlic, chives…) around your plants that aphids and carrot flies like, you may trick the pests and get a sweet harvest of both the crop and the allium.
 We like to space our onions through our carrots to allow each onion to swell while the carrots catch the wasted light, getting thinned as they grow.

-The home brewing process takes about 6 hours of time during the actual brew day and then it takes weeks or months before the brew is ready to drink.
+The Farm brewing process takes about 8 hours of time during the actual brew day and then it takes weeks or months before the brew is ready to drink.

-We may not be brewing on the day of your visit; however, we will have the equipment setup, the fermenters filled with wort/beer, and our 2 kegorators (3 tap soda and 6 tap beer) for you to learn from during the tour.
+We may not be brewing on the day of your visit; however, we will have the equipment set up, the fermenters filled with wort/beer, and our 2 kegorators (3 tap soda and 6 tap beer) for you to learn from during the tour.

-The new orchard was planted in January of 2012.
-There were 24 different varieties of trees selected.
+The orchard was planted beginning in January of 2012.
+There are 28 different varieties of trees selected.
 While focus was always on taste test winners, consideration was used to stagger harvests and have a few long term storage fruits.
-The more drought tolerant trees up on the knoll, like the almonds, have a trail planned to be finished by spring along with a picnic area for Elephants.
-Update: The trail through the orchard was finished ahead of schedule (December 2012) and was documented by a photographer from the San Jose Mercury News.
+The trail through the orchard was finished ahead of schedule (December 2012) and was documented by a photographer from the San Jose Mercury News.
 Now that we have a trail up, you will be able to look at each tree close up!

 The other side of the knoll is home to our Hop Yard…